OpenCoreData/ocdDocumentation/README.md

 The section is not yet developed.

-We are working with IGSNs and have developed a means to integrate them into the object architecture and the knowledge graph for query.
+We are working with IGSNs and have developed a means to integrate them into the object metadata and the knowledge graph for query.
+Further work needs to take place here.